 If you must obtain a visa prior to arrival, you must print the visa you received by email and show it to an immigration person.
 Explain that a driver is outside with your original visa.
 If you have been given the name of the person that will pick you up, give that name to the immigration official.
 He will go outside and ask the people waiting for arriving travellers.
 He will bring back the original and allow you entry into the country.
-If for any reason this doesn't work, ask the officer to call the Operations Manager, Hamsa 063 3544588, or CCF at 063 625 3691or the Project Manager 063 7159006.
+If for any reason this doesn't work, ask the officer to call Hamsa 063 3544588, or CCF at 063 625 3691 or Kaltun at 063 442 8670.
 They are usually very accommodating.